 More curated resources on how to read the news:

 From newspaper fact checkers to evaluation methods such as S.I.F.T. to diversifying one’s news feeds there is a tremendous amount of energy and time being devoted to debunking lies and conspiracy theories.
 Despite the trend to provide better quality and quantity of information to the public, according to a 2022 PPRI poll, 60% of white evangelical Protestants believe the 2020 election was stolen from Donald Trump while Qanon conspiracies ravage large swaths of churches in America.
-While fact checking methods and diversifying one’s news feed can be helpful, it seems it is doing little to move people from yelling at each other to respectful conversation.
+While fact checking methods and diversifying one’s news feed can be helpful, it seems it is doing little to move people from yelling at each other to holding a respectful conversation.
 How did the church get here?
 Is there a theological way of consuming the news?
 How can we think and act Christianly to the news?Read more

 In a world of 24-hour news coverage, it is easy to get lost in the shear volume of information.
 Fortunately, the fine people at The Pour Over Podcast are producing three (M, Tu., Fri.) sub-eight-minute podcasts each week that highlight top news while keeping the focus on Christ.Read more